-The SFT Director of Health Education Nursing coordinates health services for all students through screenings or individual counsel.
+The SFT Director of Nursing coordinates health services for all students through screenings or individual counsel.
 It is the responsibility of the parent or guardian to inform the school health personnel of existing or newly developed health concerns.

-Assessments/Physicals - Any child 8 years or younger who enters a Kansas school for the first time, including preschool students, must show proof of a health assessment which has been conducted within twelve months of school entry.
+Our school nurse is Kathryn Welch.
+The SFT Exclusion Policy for Sick Students is available online. https://bit.ly/3zAFZuq Assessments/Physicals - Any child 8 years or younger who enters a Kansas school for the first time, including preschool students, must show proof of a health assessment which has been conducted within twelve months of school entry.
 Health assessments may be signed by a physician, a person acting under the direction of a physician, or a nurse who is certified by the Department of Health and Environment for assessments.
-Students not meeting this requirement within 90 days of school entry will be excluded.
-Yearly sports physicals are required prior to participation in KSHSAA activities and/or practices.
-Parents should turn in physicals for the school year on or before the first day of practice so their child can participate in practices and activities when the season starts..
+Students not meeting this requirement within 90 days of school entry will be excluded. health and Environment for to participation in KSHSAA activities and/or practices.
+Parents should turn in physicals for the school year on or before the first day of practice so their child can participate in practices and activities when the season starts.

+Immunizations

-Immunizations - The USD 434 abides by Kansas law as it applies to immunizations of students.
+The USD 434 abides by Kansas law as it applies to immunizations of students.
 The state guidelines that determine which immunizations are given, at what age necessary, and how often are all on file with the district RN.
-Please address questions and concerns to Sam Carothers at the Santa Fe Trail High School.
+Please address questions and concerns to Kim Kesl at the Santa Fe Trail High School.